 When I was first asked about kratom, I couldn’t quite find the words.
-Vague anecdotes and clumsy verbiage did little to explain the nuance and impact kratom has had on not only my life, but many others who have shared their story.
+Vague anecdotes and clumsy verbiage did little to explain the nuance and impact kratom has had not only on my life, but many others who have shared their story.
 While Theodore Roosevelt — who is replete with witticisms — was known to say that “Comparison is the Death of All Joy”, the inadequacies of language often leave us dependent on the dependable analog.
-And so when asked about kratom, I often resort to a now near ubiquitous refrain;
+And so when asked about kratom, I often resort to a now near-ubiquitous refrain.

+Monday morning?
 With kratom and coffee, it may just be something to look forward to.